-''' speex_bits_read_from(&bits, input_bytes, nbBytes); speex_decode(dec_state, &bits, output_frame); '''
+''' speex_bits_read_from(&bits, input_bytes, nbBytes); speex_decode_int(dec_state, &bits, output_frame); '''

-where input_bytes is a (char ) containing the bit-stream data received for a frame, nbBytes is the size (in bytes) of that bit-stream, and output_frame is a (float ) and points to the area where the decoded speech frame will be written.
+where input_bytes is a (char ) containing the bit-stream data received for a frame, nbBytes is the size (in bytes) of that bit-stream, and output_frame is a (short ) and points to the area where the decoded speech frame will be written.
 A NULL value as the first argument indicates that we don't have the bits for the current frame.
 When a frame is lost, the Speex decoder will do its best to "guess" the correct signal.

-As for the encoder, the 1.1.x branch introduces the speex_decode_int() function which also uses a (short ) as the output for the audio.
+As for the encoder, the speex_decode() function can still be used, with a (float ) as the output for the audio.